Winter Growing in a 4-Season Greenhouse January 11, 2017 – Posted in: Blog – Tags: Greenhouse

 Achieve Ideal Winter Greenhouse Conditions With Air Movers and Dehumidifiers

-- It starts with choosing the plants that perform best in naturally cool climates, where artificial heat will only be needed occasionally.
+- It starts with choosing the plants that perform in naturally cool climates, where artificial heat will only be needed occasionally.

 - Proper water management is the next vital component, and includes ventilating the greenhouse to prevent unacceptable humidity levels.